 We drop an XML file into the ../temp/input directory.
 This file will be picked up and sent to the webservice (SOAP request).
 The file will be processed and a reply will be sent to us.
 This file will be dropped into the ../temp/output directory, where we can read it.

 In the .zip file you can find the file soapinput.xml.
 This file looks like this:

 <web:NumberToDollars xmlns:web="http://www.dataaccess.com/webservicesserver/"> <web:dNum>4</web:dNum> </web:NumberToDollars>

-This looks a bit different then the file described at the beginning of this example.
-Let me explain what we see here.
+This looks a bit different than the file described at the beginning of this example.
 The file does not need the SOAP envelope.
 This is automatically added by the Webservice Gateway.
-This leaves us with the problem, where to add the namespaces (xmlns:web="http://www.dataaccess.com/webservicesserver/").
+This leaves us with the problem of where to add the namespaces (xmlns:web="http://www.dataaccess.com/webservicesserver/").
 As you can see, we use the namespace web but as we removed the SOAP envelope, in fact we deleted the namespace declaration.

 The declaration of the used namespace you can add at the fist tag where the namespace will be used.
 So you can see, we added the namespace at the NumberToDollars tag.